gatperdut/bg-partner/README.md

 The upper line will display "❌ Process not found." if no running instance of a game could be found.

 The next 2 lines are Linux-only and will indicate if the configuration steps from above were successful.
-If they were not, they will display "❌ ASLR is enabled." and "❌ ptrace_scope is enabled." respectively.
+If they were not, they will display "❌ ASLR is enabled.", "❌ ptrace_scope is enabled.", and "❌ apparmor restriction is enabled." respectively.

 Next up is the configuration in use.
 This will closely resemble your `bg-partner.json`, though individual keys may have reverted to the defaults if the provided value was invalid.
 The JSON object might have been replaced in its entirety, too, if, for example, you provided an invalid JSON.
 So make sure to double-check.